Docs

 })

-const completedTodosState = atom({
+const completedTodosState = create({

 key: 'completedTodos',